Skip to Content

 Ravenna’s art museum is another fascinating place to visit and is home to a wide collection of works from some claimed artists.
 The building they’re housed in is impressive in its own right too.

-If you want a break from the cultural stuff, you can visit Mirabilandia, which is a well-known amusement park in Italy.
 You can also head to the beach if you visit during the summer and relax on the golden sand under the hot Mediterranean sun.

 Dolomites